Hi all! I’m Riddhi and I’ve just joined the MND Association as a ‘Research Information Co-ordinator’ in the Research Development Team 😊

 You’ll probably see me across the blog, from writing posts on exciting updates in MND research to replying to your comments, so I thought it would be nice to introduce myself and my background (including how I used ladybirds in neurodegenerative diseases).
 I’m thrilled to be part of the organisation that continuously strives towards helping people living with and affected by MND through funding research, campaigning and providing care and support.
 I look forward to exploring all the studies that contribute to finding an effective treatment or cure and then communicating these to you.

-I recently graduated with a Master’s degree in Biology from the University of Nottingham and I have particular interests in neurobiology, medical genetics, and healthcare areas.
+I recently graduated with a Master’s degree in Biology from the University of Nottingham and I have particular interests in neurobiology and medical genetics.

 Towards the end of my course, I worked on my own scientific research project which involved investigating the effect of natural toxins (chemicals found in plants/animals) on important ion channels found in the brain.
 Ion channels are proteins that span across the membrane of cells to allow the passage of important molecules – ions – such as calcium and sodium.
 These molecules make sure our muscle and nerve cells work in the correct way and at the right time.